binnes/TechZoneAutomation/docs/bom.md

 The BOM defines the modules you want to install.
 Available modules can be found in the [Module Catalog](https://modules.cloudnativetoolkit.dev){target=:blank}

+See the [operate documentation](https://operate.cloudnativetoolkit.dev/apply/bill-of-material-reference/){target=:blamk} for additional details of the BOM content

 !!!Todo
     Why are some modules not in the catalog (e.g. [k8s-ocp-cluster](https://github.com/cloud-native-toolkit/terraform-k8s-ocp-cluster) - does this mean they are obsolete or incomplete?